hanabi/hanabi.github.io/docs/level-14.md

 import DoubleBluff from '@site/image-generator/yml/level-14/double-bluff.yml';
 import DoubleHalfBluff from '@site/image-generator/yml/level-14/double-half-bluff.yml';
 import Hard4DoubleBluff from '@site/image-generator/yml/level-14/hard-4-double-bluff.yml';
+import Hard5DoubleBluffNew from '@site/image-generator/yml/level-14/hard-5-double-bluff-new.yml';
+import DoubleBluffThatLooksLikeTwoFinesses from '@site/image-generator/yml/level-14/double-bluff-that-looks-like-two-finesses.yml';
-import Hard5DoubleBluff from '@site/image-generator/yml/level-14/hard-5-double-bluff.yml';
+import RainbowDoubleBluff from '@site/image-generator/yml/level-14/rainbow-double-bluff.yml';

-## Special Moves
+## Conventions

+### The Double Bluff (DB)

+- Sometimes, you see that two players in a row have playable *Finesse Position* cards.
+However, they are unrelated, so you can't get them both played with a *Double Finesse*.
+In this situation, by performing a clue that looks like a *Finesse* or a *Bluff* which resolves after two blindplays instead of one, you can get both cards played.
+- Like with *Bluffs*, if the type of clue does not connect to **Both** blind-played cards, all players should realize that a double bluff has occurred, and not attempt to blindplay any more cards.
+- Also like with *Bluffs*, *Double Bluffs* may only be performed from *Bluff Seat*, and must be demonstrated immediately.
+In other words, both blindplays must occur on the two turns directly following the clue.
+- A *Double Bluff* is possible with any good touched card which is not yet playable (Note that this is only if, for example, the *5 Color Ejection* and *5 Number Discharge* from future levels do not apply).
+Thus, the clue recipient should be very careful to note down all possibilities that explain the two blindplays that she observed.
+First, she should note all possibilities that would compel the first *Double Bluffed* player to respond by playing his *First Finesse Position*.
+Then, she should erase all possibilities that would not cause the second *Double Bluffed* player to blindplay, namely, any possiblities for a true finesse not requiring their contribution, and any valid *Bluffs*.
+- There are many different types of *Double Bluffs*, and some examples are given below.

 <br />

 ### The Double Half Bluff (DHB)

-- Sometimes, you see that two players in a row have playable *Finesse Position* cards.
-However, they are unrelated, so you can't get them both played with a *Double Finesse*.
-In this situation, by performing a clue that looks like a *Double Finesse*, you can get the first card played like a normal *Finesse* and the second card like a *Bluff*.
 - For example, in a 4-player game:
   - Red 1 is played on the stacks.
   - Alice clues Donald red, which touches a red 4 as a *Play Clue*.